GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/detail/function-safe_addr-safe_addr.rst

-returns temporary pointer to the given expression
+returns temporary pointer to the given expressio